 Natural minerals for sleep that are combined in an effective formula are a much better option then enduring heavy side effects from sleeping drugs.
 For more information, visit the Sleep Minerals II page.

-The North American Menopause Society (NAMS) reports that an estimated 6,000 U.S. women reach menopause each day, which translates to over 2 million women every year.
-The average age of natural menopause, which is the point of a woman’s last menstrual period, is 51.4.
-This is an article on how to remedy hot flashes by the use of effective natural solutions.
+The North American Menopause Society reports that an estimated 6,000 U.S. women reach menopause each day, which translates to over 2 million women every year.

-The Women’s Health Initiative study, which followed 16,608 women being given hormone replacement therapy (HRT), discovered a high risk of breast cancer, coronary heart disease and stroke from the use of these drugs.
-As a result, more and more women today are seeking the use of natural remedies for menopause symptoms such as hot flashes, night sweats, migraine headaches, anxiety, fatigue, and insomnia.
+The Women’s Health Initiative study, which followed 16,608 women being given hormone replacement therapy in menopause, discovered a high risk of heart disease and stroke from the use of these drugs.
+As a result, more and more women today are seeking the use of natural remedies for menopause symptoms such as insomnia and sleeplessness, hot flashes, night sweats, migraine headaches, anxiety and fatigue.

 “During the menopause the need for vitamin E soars ten to fifty times over that previously required.
 Hot flashes and night sweats often disappear when 50 to 500 units of vitamin E are taken daily, but they quickly recur should the vitamin be stopped.”

-One study supporting vitamin E is from the University of Iran, published in Gynecologic and Obstetric Investigation in 2007.
+One study supporting vitamin E comes from the University of Iran, published in Gynecologic and Obstetric Investigation.
 400 IU of vitamin E in a softgel cap was given to the participants daily for four weeks.
 A diary was used to measure hot flashes before the study and at the end.
 The researchers concluded that vitamin E is effective and is a recommended treatment for hot flashes.